WW2 Civil Defence Breast Badges

 WW2 Civil Defence First Aid & Life Saving Badges

-Those CD personnel that had qualified on a recognised first aid or life saving course could add an attainment badge to their right breast pocket.
-The more commonly seen badges on period photos are for the St. John's Ambulance Association (mote not Brigade - the Ambulance Association was used to train people who were not part of the St John Ambulance Brigade) and the Royal Life Saving Society.
-In most cases these badges were sewn on to or above the right pocket but in rare instances on some period photos it has been sewn onto the sleeve (see below).
+Civil Defence personnel that had undertaken training and qualified on a recognised first aid or life saving course could add an attainment badge to their right breast pocket.
+The more commonly seen badges on period photos are for the St. John Ambulance Association (note, not Brigade - the Ambulance Association was used to train people who were not part of the St John Ambulance Brigade) and the Royal Life Saving Society.
+In most cases these badges were sewn on to or above the right pocket but in rare instances on some period photos it has been sewn onto the sleeve.

 WW2 Royal Life Saving Society Respiration Service Breast Badge

 The Royal Life Saving Society offered training to civilians in first aid and artificial respiration.
-Members of various Civil Defence services could undertake training and after successful completion wear the society's woven 2" x 2" red on dark navy blue badge on their right breast pocket of battledress and the Pattern 71 tunic.
+Members of various Civil Defence services could undertake training and after successful completion wear the society's woven 2" x 2" red on dark navy blue badge on their right breast pocket of battledress or tunic.

-This photo is from a series taken for LIFE magazine.
-Several photos exist of members of the Paddington ARP Wardens' Service.
-This one shows the St Jon badge being worn on the sleeve rather than the pocket.
-The Civil Defence services were issued with regulations but it is not uncommon to see badges sewn on arms like this.
+This photo is from a series taken for LIFE magazine of members of the ARP Wardens' Service in Paddington, London.
+This one shows the St. John badge being worn on the sleeve rather than the pocket.
+Although the Civil Defence services were issued with regulations about where badges were to be sewn, it is not uncommon to see badges sewn on sleeves like this.